 Some antivirus programs are known to slow down PCs.
 That’s no surprise, given that they hook deeply into the operating system and monitor everything it’s doing.
 Even the built-in Windows 10 Defender is known to cause performance issues.

-We’ve been aware of these issues and have worked for years to make our own Avast Free Antivirus as lightweight as possible, reducing the impact on PC performance to near zero.
+We’ve been aware of these issues and have worked for years to make our free antivirus software as lightweight as possible, reducing the impact on PC performance to near zero.

 In recent Windows 10 versions, Microsoft has introduced an “Ultimate Performance” power profile that basically makes sure that your laptop or PC runs at full performance, regardless of the energy consumption.
 Windows users can adjust their performance by optimizing it for maximum battery life or better performance (or a balance of the two).